chetan25/practice-deno/README.md

 ---
 title: Sample APi with Deno
-excerpt: This is simple api built with Deno, in an effort to learn and explore Deno.
+excerpt: This is simple api built with Deno, in an effort to learn and explore Deno.It uses free api from 'spacexdata' and some sample csv data.
-Tools: ['Deno']
+Tools: ['Deno', 'Docker']
 ---